 Simply, the answer is no.

-Understanding what you get in comparison to the money you invest, and the cycle by which that investment will be returned is a very important aspect.
+Understanding what you will get compared to the money you invest and what will be the return on your investment is a very important aspect.
 More importantly, understanding the features and benefits of MRI systems – What can they offer and how they differentiate from one another.

-So, let’s take you through this quick insight.
+So, let us take you through this quick insight.
 We hope it will help you establish a better idea of what is available in the world of MRI and give you a thorough knowledge of some of the features and benefits of MRI.

-Features such as whole body scan might exist in brand new MRI systems at all big manufacturers.
+Features such as full body scanning exists in brand new MRI systems at all major manufacturers.
 However, in the second-hand market, you can find this feature mostly in Siemens and Toshiba systems.

 Make a checklist, weigh the pros and cons of all the applications you are looking for and see which fits better with what you need.